Ultimate Guide to Caravan Security Locks: Protecting Your Investment

 Lock Picking

-Why it matters: Because lock picking is a silent and efficient technique, a thief can easily bypass a poorly designed lock without alerting anyone.
-High-security locks make it much harder for burglars to gain unauthorized access.
+Why it matters: Because lock picking is a quiet technique, a thief can bypass simple locks unnoticed.

 Bumping

-Method: Bumping is a method that uses a specially crafted key, called a "bump key," to force the pins inside a lock to align momentarily.
-Once the pins are aligned, the lock can be turned open.
-This technique is quick and can bypass many traditional pin tumbler locks.
+Method: Bumping uses a specially crafted key, called a "bump key," to force the pins inside the lock to align.

 Drilling